-Bulgaria: KEVR stopped the approval process of wholesale gas price4.
-September 2020. / SEE Energy News
+Bulgaria: KEVR stopped the approval process of wholesale gas price, SEE Energy News

 Although the Bulgarian Commission for Energy and Water Regulation (KEVR) initially approved 15.21 % increase proposed by Bulgargaz, state-owned gas company later amended the proposal, now asking for a 20.3 % price hike and KEVR decided to terminate administrative proceedings for the approval of the wholesale price of natural gas for September.